Sakorona/SDVMods/WeatherIllnesses/README.md

   -`TooColdInside` - Double specifying the max temperature threshold to be too cold inside.
 Default is `8.4` (C).
 Valid Range is -100 to 100, really.

   ### Changelog
+  1.0.10
+   - Sandstorms added
+   - Will not display the inside message if you are outside at the time.

+  1.0.9
+  - fixes for SMAPI 1.3/SDV 1.3.36+
+  - updated for changes in Climates of Ferngill compatiblity

   1.0-beta.7
   - Updated for 1.3.20. .. and 1.3.21.
   - Added in bath house method of clearing